How to travel fresh

 WHILE TAKING THE JUMP: Use public or active transport as your mode of travel, if you can.

 • Walk or ride a bicycle.
 (This includes scooting, roller-blading, or whatever your preferred choice of active transport is).
 Many of our daily trips are short distances that don’t require a car.
-In Aotearoa New Zealand, over 30% of car journeys are for less than 2 km.
+In Aotearoa New Zealand, over 30% of car journeys are less than 2 km.
 That’s less than a 10-minute bike ride – without breaking a sweat!
 If your distance is longer or very hilly, consider an e-bike or e-scooter.
 If you have a lot of things (or small people) to carry, consider a cargo bike or plan for weekly shopping to reduce the number of trips.

 • Use public transport.
 Depending on where you live, taking a bus can be far quicker and cheaper than driving when considering congestion and parking.
 You can also work, read, or relax on the way and turn up fresh.